 - Step 12.
 Press the START CAL key.
-The message "CONNECT OPEN TO RF OUT PORT" will appear in the display. - Step 13.
+The message "Connect Open to RF OUT port" will appear in the display. - Step 13.
 Connect the calibrated Open and press the ENTER key.
-The messages "Measuring OPEN" and "CONNECT SHORT TO RF OUT" will appear. - Step 14.
+The messages "Measuring OPEN" and "Connect Short to RF OUT" will appear. - Step 14.
 Remove the Open, connect the calibrated Short and press the ENTER key.
-The messages "MEASURING SHORT" and "CONNECT LOAD TO RF OUT" will appear.

-Step 15.
-Remove the Short, connect the calibrated Load and press the ENTER key.
-The message "MEASURING LOAD" will appear.
+The messages "Measuring SHORT" and "Connect TERMINATION to RF OUT" will appear. - Step 15.
+Remove the Short, connect the calibrated Termination and press the ENTER key.
+The messages "Measuring TERMINATION" will appear. - Step 16.
+Verify that the calibration has been properly performed by checking that the message "CAL ON" is displayed in the upper left corner of the display.